-The 60s and 70s saw the rise of electronic instruments and artists acting as their own producer.
-The ability to make new sounds, then alter those sounds later, unleashed a multitude of new music and new musical genres and changed how traditional music was produced.
-Creativity was no longer shackled by the technology.
+The 60s and 70s saw the rise of electronic instruments as well as more and more artists choosing to self-produce.
+The ability to make new sounds, then alter those sounds later, unleashed a multitude of new music and new musical genres flourished.

 Since the 80s, a digital revolution has been taking place.
 Instruments, recorders, and new technological formats for listening to and storing music have developed during the past four decades.
 From the four track to the cassette tape, to the compact disc, the changes kept on coming and listeners were largely happy to go along with the changes.
-With the advent of the new millennium, came MP3s and digital streaming services which now comprise the primary ways people listen to music.
-For the past two decades, producers have been using DAWs along with main mixers, recording devices, MIDI controllers, and other hardware to make the music we hear today.
+With the advent of the new millennium came MP3s and digital streaming services which now comprise the primary ways people listen to music.
+For more than three decades, producers have been using DAWs along with main mixers, recording devices, MIDI controllers, and other hardware to record, mix, and master the music we hear today.

 Want to Make Record Producing a Career?

-If the life of a producer is something that interests you, consider applying for admission into the Recording Connection Music Producing Program.
-From learning the physical principles of sound to mastering the final product, this program enables you to get the firm foundation you need to pursue a career in the music producing industry.
+If the life of a producer interests you, consider applying for admission into the Recording Connection Music Producing Program.
+From learning about the physical principles of sound to mastering the final product, this program enables you to get the firm foundation you need to pursue a career in the music producing industry.

 And you’ll do it all from a working studio, working one-on-one with a professional producer, or ask about our 100% online option.
-Your mentor will lead you through the coursework, give you the opportunity to work in an established environment, and generally show you what it takes to produce music in the landscape of today.
+Your mentor will lead you through the coursework and show you what it takes to produce music today.

 Many of our most driven and determined students have fast-tracked themselves into careers in the music industry.
-They may have gotten hired at the very same studios where they trained as externs, opened their own studios, or started their own business selling beats, samples, or sounds.
-Think you have what it takes to make this a career?
+They’ve hired at the very same studios where they had trained as externs, they’ve opened their own studios, or even started their own businesses selling beats, samples, or sounds.
+Think you have what it takes to make music your career?
 Apply today.